F1r3w477/my-tutorials/Valheim Dedicated VPS - HyperExpert/README.md

 ```

 On the VPS the server will take about 10-15 minutes to start.
 Just keep waiting, I promise you it will start.
--Let the server start up once before transferring your world files to the server.
+- Let the server start up once before transferring your world files to the server.

 Hit `RETURN`(also known as `Enter` key) if you want to stop the server.
 This is fine to get started as quick as possible, but I like to build a service around this just in case my server crashes and I want better control than just using the same command over and over again, so if you are interested, you might want to check `Step 7`.